 Primarily aimed at undergraduate students, The Center’s Summer Internship Program is designed to provide hands-on training in traditional book arts techniques as well as an overview of non-profit management.
 While the Summer Internship is unpaid, it may be used for school credit.
 Summer Internships are 3 days per week, 10am-6pm, for a period of 10-12 weeks.
 Start and end dates vary depending on The Center’s schedule and students’ availability, but the general timeline is mid/late May to mid/late August.
 Summer interns spend 2 days each week acquiring practical skills in the studios, learning bookbinding and letterpress printing with artist instructors, and producing editions.
 Interns also spend 1 day each week in the Center’s office in one or more of the following departments: Administration, Development, Education, Exhibitions, Collections, and Marketing.
-Postmark deadline: Friday, April 13, 2018.
+Deadline: Friday, April 13, 2018.